deosync/zapret-ksu-new/README.md

 > [!CAUTION]
 > I am not responsible for any of your actions!
-This script is created for testing purposes
+Use this module at your risk!